Komuz: History

 The oldest known komuz-like instrument dates from the 4th century although the related Azerbaijani gopuz is believed to date back to 6000 BC following an archaeological discovery of clay plates depicting gopuz players.
 In the 1960s American archeologists working in the Shushdagh mountains near the ancient city of Jygamish in Iranian Azerbaijan, uncovered a number of rare clay plates which dated back to around 6000 B.C. which depicted musicians at a council, holding a komuz-like instrument to their chests.

-The golcha gopuz was mentioned in the epic Book of Dede Korkut.

 The names of parts of the komuz are often allusions to body parts, particularly of horses.
 For example, the neck is called /ky/ "neck", the tuning pegs are called /ky/, or "ear"s.
 The Kyrgyz word кыл/qyl means "string of an instrument" or "horse's hair".

-The ancient komuz generally had two or three strings.
-The three-stringed golcha gopuz was more popular in ancient Azerbaijan and Anatolia: the two-stringed gil gopuz or "iklyg" was used on the Altai plains, in parts of Turkmenistan and in Chinese territory inhabited by the Uyghur people.
+Like another lutes, the ancient komuz generally had two or three strings.

+The two-stringed gil gopuz or "iklyg" was used on the Altai plains, in parts of Turkmenistan and in Chinese territory inhabited by the Uyghur people.

+The three-stringed golcha gopuz was more popular in ancient Azerbaijan and Anatolia. it was mentioned in the epic Book of Dede Korkut.

-The golcha gopuz is made from a leather covering which covered around two-thirds of the surface, and the other third is covered with thin wood along with the sound board.
+It is made from a leather covering which covered around two-thirds of the surface, and the other third is covered with thin wood along with the sound board.
 The total length of the instrument is 810 mm, with the body 410 mm, the width 240 mm and the height or breadth only 20 mm.